eISSN: 2707-2797

 Aymane Ridallah, Lalla Ouafa Cherkaoui

 PAMJ-CM.
 2020; 3:47.
-Published 09 Jun 2020 | doi:10.11604/pamj-cm.2020.3.47.23941
+Published 09 Jun 2020 | DOI: 10.11604/pamj-cm.2020.3.47.23941

 We report the case of a three-year-old child, who was brought back to the eye clinic by his parents for a strabismus affecting his left eye since the age of three months.
 The visual acuity of this eye was less than 20/60 at Snellen Chart, and 30/60 on the right eye.
 Fundus examination of the left eye, revealed a macular pigmented scar, and a nasal pigmented scar measuring two papillary diameters, associated with a papillary attachment membrane, and no scar in the right eye.

-Corresponding author
+Corresponding Author

 Aymane Ridallah, University Mohammed V Souissi, Ophtalmologie A, l´Hôpital des spécialités, CHU Rabat, Maroc (aridallah@gmail.com)

-Articles published in PAMJ-CM are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).
+Articles published in PAMJ Clinical Medicine are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).

-The PAMJ Clinical Medicine (ISSN: 2707-2797) is a subsidiary of the Pan African Medical Journal.
+The PAMJ Clinical Medicine (ISSN: 2707-2797) is a product of the PAMJ.
 The contents of this journal is intended exclusively for professionals in the medical, paramedical and public health and other health sectors.